Scobalula/Husky/README.md

 * Call of Duty: Ghosts
 * Call of Duty: Modern Warfare Remastered

+**Call of Duty: Black Ops 3 will never be supported, for obvious reasons**

 ### Downloading/Using Husky

 To download Husky, go to the [Releases](https://github.com/Scobalula/Husky/releases) and download the latest build.